b4you/EmpAppDocs/Server/gettingstarted/Installation.rst

     * Configuration in AD API:

-        AD API will check the ``clientId`` when is receive a request, if the ``clientId`` match with the Id in config file the request is validate.
+        AD API will check the ``clientId`` when receiving a request, if the ``clientId`` match with the Id in config file the request is validate.
 Otherwise, it will failed.

         In Web.config, at ``<appSettings>`` section, change ``clientId`` with whatever ``clientId`` you want.

         .. code-block:: apache